-22. How much address space can I bid for?
+22. How much address space could be bid for?

-In each stage, each participant will be able to submit a single offer, for any number of available blocks at the participant’s chosen price.
-Additionally, participants may indicate whether or not they are prepared to accept a smaller number of blocks, at that same price.
-It will not be possible to submit multiple, complex or conditional offers.
+In each stage, each participant was able to submit a single offer for any number of available blocks at the participant’s chosen price.
+Additionally, participants could indicate whether or not they were prepared to accept a smaller number of blocks, at that same price.
+It was not possible to submit multiple, complex or conditional offers.

 For more information, please refer to the Sale Process document.

-23. Can I bid in multiple rounds of the sale?
+23. Could a participant bid in multiple rounds of the sale?

-Any participant who is successful in one stage of the sale will not be permitted to participate again in subsequent stages; however if unsuccessful, they may participate again in later stages.
+Any participant who was successful in one stage of the sale was not permitted to participate in bidding again in subsequent stages; however if unsuccessful, they could participate again in later stages.

 The proposed contract of sale (Standard IPv4 Address Space Transfer Agreement) was published with the Request for Tenders document on 25 May 2020.
-Participants may state if they accept these terms, or if they propose variations, which must be fully detailed.
-Any variations will be considered in the selection process.
+Participants could state if they accepted these terms, or if they proposed variations, which must be fully detailed.
+Any variations were considered in the selection process.
 See each stage for all relevant documents.

-A tenderer is not required to accept all the terms of the Standard IPv4 Address Transfer Agreement; and may submit a marked-up revision of that agreement, or its own proposed agreement.
-If it does so, then the tenderer’s proposal will be evaluated against other competing tenders, and against the Standard IPv4 Address Transfer Agreement, and if considered unacceptable or less desirable, may be rejected for that reason.
+A tenderer was not required to accept all the terms of the Standard IPv4 Address Transfer Agreement and could submit a marked-up revision of that agreement, or its own proposed agreement.
+If it did so, then the tenderer’s proposal was evaluated against other competing tenders, and against the Standard IPv4 Address Transfer Agreement, and if considered unacceptable or less desirable, could be rejected for that reason.

-While the Trustee will reserve the right to negotiate with any short-listed tenderer (among other rights), it is not the present intention of the trustee to invite negotiations.
-Tenderers should proceed on an assumption that their tender will be considered final, and the Trustee will make its selection accordingly.
+While the Trustee reserved the right to negotiate with any short-listed tenderer (among other rights), it was not the intention of the trustee to invite negotiations on bids.
+Tenderers proceeded on an assumption that their tender was considered final, and the Trustee would make its selection accordingly.

-After validating and de-identifying the tenders, KPMG and Maddocks will jointly select a shortlist of tenders which are candidates to receive a transfer under APNIC transfer policies.
-Any shortlisted tenders that still require pre-approval will be required to submit a transfer application to APNIC or a NIR for assessment under the APNIC transfer policy.
+After validating and de-identifying the tenders, KPMG and Maddocks jointly selected a shortlist of tenders which were candidates to receive a transfer under APNIC transfer policies.
+Any shortlisted tenders that required pre-approval were required to submit a transfer application to APNIC or an NIR for assessment under the APNIC transfer policy.

 28. What about the APNIC ‘needs assessment’?

 Every address transfer requires a ‘needs assessment’ and approval under APNIC policies before it can proceed.
-If a successful tenderer already has a “pre-approval” for the required amount of address space, then the transfer (and sale) can proceed without further review; however if not, then a transfer request will need to be submitted and approved by APNIC following the usual process before the transfer (and sale) can proceed.
+If a successful tenderer already had a “pre-approval” for the required amount of address space, then the transfer (and sale) could proceed without further review; however if not, then a transfer request needed to be submitted and approved by APNIC following the usual process before the transfer (and sale) could proceed.

-29. What is the timing of the sale?
+29. What was the timing of the sale?

-30. How are conflicts of interest or potential conflicts of interest among WIDE Board and APNIC EC Members being handled?
+30. How were conflicts of interest or potential conflicts of interest among WIDE Board and APNIC EC Members handled?

-Every person involved in the address sale process – including KPMG, Maddocks, APIDT, APNIC, and WIDE – have been asked to declare any conflict or potential conflict of interests.
-Those individuals found to have a conflict have not, and will not, participate in any business related to the development of the sale process and any internal discussions around the sale.
+Every person involved in the address sale process – including KPMG, Maddocks, APIDT, APNIC, and WIDE – were asked to declare any conflict or potential conflict of interests.
+Those individuals found to have a conflict did not participate in any business related to the development of the sale process and any internal discussions around the sale.

-31. What other probity measures are in place for the sale?
+31. What other probity measures were in place for the sale?

-APIDT is committed to a fair, transparent and accountable IPv4 address sale process, free from corruption and conflict of interests (or perception of these things).
+APIDT was committed to a fair, transparent and accountable IPv4 address sale process, free from corruption and conflict of interests (or perception of these things).

-KPMG will de-identify bidders in the early stages of the tender process and will ensure the tender process is conducted as agreed.
-Maddocks Lawyers will support by providing legal and probity advice.
+KPMG de-identified bidders in the early stages of the tender process and ensured the tender process was conducted as agreed.
+Maddocks Lawyers supported by providing legal and probity advice.

-Tenderers must not seek the assistance of staff, contractors, directors or EC members of KPMG, Maddocks, APIDT, APNIC or WIDE.
-All questions regarding the process will be channeled to APIDT via email@example.com.
-Any question and answer about the sale process that is regarded as material will be publicly published on this site in the Tenders section.
+Tenderers could not seek the assistance of staff, contractors, directors or EC members of KPMG, Maddocks, APIDT, APNIC or WIDE.
+All questions regarding the process were channeled to APIDT via firstname.lastname@example.org.
+Any question and answer about the sale process that was regarded as material was publicly published on this site in the Tenders section.

-32. How is the sale and transfer completed?
+32. How was each sale and transfer completed?

-To complete the sale after payment is received, the Trust will request the transfer(s) of the addresses, which would be processed and registered in the normal way by either APNIC or the relevant APNIC NIR.
-The registry’s public whois database will then provide details of the new holder (the successful purchaser) of each transferred address block.
+To complete the sale after payment was received, the Trust requested the transfer(s) of the addresses, which were processed and registered in the normal way by either APNIC or the relevant APNIC NIR.
+The registry’s public whois database provides details of the new holder (the successful purchaser) of each transferred address block.

 33. Will the purchase prices be disclosed?

-The tender process will be confidential, and the Trustee does not intend disclosing the transaction price for individual transfers.
-However, for transparency the Trustee may disclose the total amount raised from any stage, if this does not disclose the amount paid in individual transactions.
-The Trustee does intend to disclose the total funds raised after the entire sale process of all three stages is completed.
+The tender process was confidential, and the Trustee does not intend to disclose the transaction price for individual transfers.
+However, for transparency the Trustee disclosed the total funds raised after the entire sale process of all three stages was completed.

-After the transfers are completed, the address space is subject to normal APNIC address management policies, including the payment of APNIC annual membership fees.
+After the transfers were completed, the address space became subject to normal APNIC address management policies, including the payment of APNIC annual membership fees.

 Important note: APNIC membership fees are independent from and additional to the price paid for purchase of the address space.
 More information on APNIC fees is available here.

-35. How does the Primary and Alternate Offer System work in Stage 2?
+35. How did the Primary and Alternate Offer System work in Stage 2?

-Under the APIDT Address Space Request for Tenders Process, (RFT Process) in order to generate an optimum return to support APIDT’s Objects, the tender price is a primary criterion in selecting successful Tenders, assuming that Tenderers are otherwise qualified to receive the transfer of the addresses under APNIC or APNIC NIR rules and there are no other material risks for APIDT in Tenderer’s offers.
+Under the APIDT Address Space Request for Tenders Process, (RFT Process) in order to generate an optimum return to support APIDT’s Objects, the tender price was a primary criterion in selecting successful Tenders, assuming that Tenderers were otherwise qualified to receive the transfer of the addresses under APNIC or APNIC NIR rules and there were no other material risks for APIDT in Tenderer’s offers.

-However, APIDT also recognises that for Stages 2 and 3 of the process, Tenderers may wish to make different price offers per address based on the amount of address space they may receive.
+However, APIDT also recognised that for Stages 2 and 3 of the process, Tenderers may have wished to make different price offers per address based on the amount of address space they may receive.

 Accordingly, APIDT implemented a Primary Offer and Alternate Offer approach for Stage 2.

-Tenderers may make a single Primary Offer, for example 16 blocks for USD$32 per address.
+Tenderers could make a single Primary Offer, for example 16 blocks for USD$32 per address.
 The total price for this offer would be 16 blocks x 262,144 addresses per block x USD$32 per address = USD$134,217,728.
-If this offer resulted in the highest financial return to APIDT and meets all of APIDT’s other requirements, APIDT could simply accept this offer.
+If this offer resulted in the highest financial return to APIDT and met all of APIDT’s other requirements, APIDT could simply accept this offer.

-Tenderers may, but don’t have to, submit one or more Alternate Offers which APIDT may also consider.
-There is no limit to the number of Alternate Offers a Tenderer may submit.
+Tenderers could, but didn’t have to, submit one or more Alternate Offers which APIDT could also consider.
+There was no limit to the number of Alternate Offers a Tenderer may submit.

-Each Primary or Alternate Offer is separate binding offer which APIDT may accept or reject.
-Where a Tenderer submits an Alternate Offer for a range of blocks, APIDT may select any whole number of blocks in that range (inclusive) at the price specified in that Alternate Offer.
+Each Primary or Alternate Offer was separate binding offer which APIDT could accept or reject.
+Where a Tenderer submitted an Alternate Offer for a range of blocks, APIDT could select any whole number of blocks in that range (inclusive) at the price specified in that Alternate Offer.

-APIDT and its evaluators will evaluate all valid Primary Offers and Alternate Offers received in accordance with the evaluation process set out in the RFT Process, which requires the creation of a short list of Tender offers ranked on Tender price which results in the highest financial return for APIDT.
+APIDT and its evaluators assessed all valid Primary Offers and Alternate Offers received in accordance with the evaluation process set out in the RFT Process, which required the creation of a short list of Tender offers ranked on Tender price which resulted in the highest financial return for APIDT.

 For example, if a Tenderer (Tenderer A) wished to acquire up to 16 blocks for USD$32 per address it would: